 Wave 2 describes specific, additional and time-limited interventions provided for some children who need help to accelerate their progress to enable them to work at or above age-related expectations.
 Wave 2 interventions are often targeted at a group of pupils with similar needs.

 Wave 3 describes targeted provision for a minority of children where it is necessary to provide highly tailored intervention to accelerate progress or enable children to achieve their potential.
 This may include one to one or specialist interventions.

 You can support your child by attending parents’ evenings, helping them to complete their homework to a good standard and on time, ensuring your child gets to school on time and with all the appropriate equipment, talking to the class teacher if you have any concerns about your child, providing lots of opportunities to speak and have conversations with your child, read and practise number skills.

 Teachers are more than happy to share any ideas they have with you so you can top up the learning at home.

 How can I access support for myself and my family?

 By looking at the Local Authority’s website, you will see a list of all the services available to you and your child.
-You can arrange to meet with our SENCO or school’s Learning Mentor (Mrs Hudson) who might also be able to point you in the right direction.
+You can arrange to meet with our SENCO or school’s Learning Mentor (Mrs Shuttler) who might also be able to point you in the right direction.

 Who can I speak to if I require further information?